 Ginger (beer) all the Way

 What does Ginger beer really taste like?
 For one thing, ginger beer is what ginger ale isn’t.
-Ginger beer has a more intense flavor that gives Moscow Mule its distinct ginger and spice buzz.
+Ginger beer has a more intense flavor that gives the beverage its distinct ginger and spice buzz.

 You can bring out the wonderful flavors of ginger beer to your Moscow Mule mix with this beautifully handcrafted copper mug.
 And you’re looking for a delicious bottle of ginger beer but with fewer calories and natural fruit sugar, we’ve got the perfect one for you.